Bussie History, Family Crest & Coats of Arms

 The surname Bussie was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family held a family seat from ancient times.

-Important Dates for the Bussie family
+Early History of the Bussie family

 This web page shows only a small excerpt of our Bussie research.
 Another 255 words (18 lines of text) covering the years 1166, 1180, 1174, 1228, 1370, 1670, 1549, 1579, 1618, 1693, 1794 and 1882 are included under the topic Early Bussie History in all our PDF Extended History products and printed products wherever possible.